bdastur/notes/aws/readme.md

 * Provides access to objects in S3 as files on NFS mount point.
 *  It combines a service and virtual software appliance.
 * The appliance/gateway is deployed on the premise on a VMWare ESXi.
-  The gateway provides access to S3 objects as NFS moutned files.
+  The gateway provides access to S3 objects as NFS mounted files.
 * With File gateway you can:
   * Store and retrieve files directly using NFS 3 or 4.1 protocol.
   * Access your data directly in S3 from any cloud application or service.
-  * Manage your data in S3 using lifecyle policies, cross origin replication and versioning.
+  * Manage your data in S3 using lifecycle policies, cross origin replication and versioning.
 * It also provides low latency access to data through transparent local caching.